Introduction

 Firstly, highly manual processes pervaded their manufacturing operations, leading to inefficiencies, increased operational costs, and a susceptibility to errors.
 These labor-intensive processes were resistant to change, necessitating comprehensive workforce retraining and change management strategies to successfully transition to automated methods.

 Secondly, their manufacturing plants lacked the requisite IT infrastructure to establish robust digital ecosystems.
-This posed significant hurdles in terms of connectivity, data management, and cybersecurity.
+This posed significant hurdles in terms of connectivity, data management, and cyber security.
 To address this, our client needed to make substantial investments in upgrading their plant infrastructure, ensuring it could support the seamless integration of digital technologies while safeguarding data integrity.

 Lastly, the presence of legacy processes characterized by complex workflows added another layer of complexity.
 These entrenched workflows hindered agility and productivity.
 Reengineering these processes necessitated meticulous planning and a phased approach to minimize disruptions during the transition.